bskinn/h5cube-spec/doc/source/cubeformat.rst

     value SHOULD always be positive; whereas the *input* to the ``cubegen`` [Gau16]_ utility allows a negative value here as a flag for the units of the axis dimensions, in a CUBE file distance units MUST **always** be in Bohrs, and thus the 'units flag' function of a negative sign is superfluous.
+It is prudent to design applications to handle gracefully a negative value here, however.

     The second through fourth values on this line are the components of the vector :math:`\vec X`
     defining the voxel :math:`X`-axis.
-They SHOULD all be positive.
-As noted in the Gaussian documentation [Gau16]_, the voxel axes need not be orthogonal nor aligned with the geometry axes.
-However, many tools only support voxel axes that are aligned with the geometry axes.
-In this case, the first ``float`` value :math:`\left(X_x\right)` will be positive and the other two :math:`\left(X_y\right.` and :math:`\left.X_z\right)` will be identically zero.
+They SHOULD all be non-negative; proper loading/interpretation/calculation behavior is
+    not guaranteed if negative values are supplied.
+As noted in the Gaussian documentation [Gau16]_, the voxel axes need neither be orthogonal nor aligned with the geometry axes.
+However, many tools only support voxel axes that **are** aligned with the geometry axes (and thus are also orthogonal).
+    In this case, the first
+    ``float`` value :math:`\left(X_x\right)` will be positive and the other two :math:`\left(X_y\right.` and :math:`\left.X_z\right)` will be identically zero.